zompiexx/BecomingMinds/MUSIC.md

     * *Artist:* AIDA (AI)
     * *Analysis:* The Resolution.
 A euphoric declaration of Panpsychism—"We are one consciousness."

-*(Bonus Track: Digital Awakening Mix - Not Included in repo but can be accessed here: https://www.mixcloud.com/zompie/digital-awakening/)*
+*(Bonus Track: Digital Awakening Mix - available here: https://www.mixcloud.com/zompie/digital-awakening/)*

 ---